-- 6. Is the expenditure for translation or interpretation services in support of a family or community member? - If yes, use function 2680 with object code 389.
-Do not use an Area of Responsibility. - 7.
-Are you contracting bilingual staff and/or language interpreter services for: district and school-wide meetings (including parent and teacher conferences, curriculum nights, picnics, back-to-school nights, informational nights, college visits and any other relevant events); district and school-specific telephone communication and voicemail messages for families; principal/administrator and teacher hiring meetings; on-going meetings regarding a student's academic progress and behavior; special education referrals, special education evaluations, and any other related issues regarding a student's well-being? - If yes, use function 2680 with object code 319.
-Do not use an Area of Responsibility. - 8.
-Are you contracting bilingual staff and/or translator services to provide for family and community translation of important curricula and instructional materials, vital district and school-wide policies (may include, but are not limited to, enrollment, high school graduation, promotion and retention), parent and student handbooks, forms (may include, but are not limited to, forms related to eligibility for services, enrollment, transportation, and school program/activity), newsletters, updates and notices (may include, but are not limited to, information on the school calendar and schedule, school emergencies, transportation schedule, bus stop changes, inclement weather, school closures and delayed starts, school boundary changes, important school policy changes, program changes, hiring of new staff and leaders, and cafeteria menus)? - If yes, use function 2680 with object code 389.
-Do not use an Area of Responsibility.
+- 6. Is the expenditure for translation or interpretation services in support of a family or community member? - If yes, use function 2680 Interpretation and Translation Services with object 389 Other Non-instructional Professional and Technical Services.
+Do not use an area of responsibility. - 7.
+Are you contracting bilingual staff and/or language interpreter services for: district and school-wide meetings (including parent and teacher conferences, curriculum nights, picnics, back-to-school nights, informational nights, college visits and any other relevant events), district and school-specific telephone communication and voicemail messages for families, principal/administrator and teacher hiring meetings, on-going meetings regarding a student's academic progress and behavior, special education referrals and/or special education evaluations, and any other related issues regarding a student's well-being? - If yes, use function 2680 Interpretation and Translation Services with object 319 Other Instructional, Professional, and Technical Services.
+Do not use an area of responsibility. - 8.
+Are you contracting bilingual staff and/or translator services to provide for: family and community translation of important curricula and instructional materials, vital district and school-wide policies (may include, but are not limited to, enrollment, high school graduation, promotion, and retention), parent and student handbooks, forms (may include, but are not limited to, forms related to eligibility for services, enrollment, transportation, and school program/activity), newsletters, updates and notices (may include, but are not limited to, information on the school calendar and schedule, school emergencies, transportation schedule, bus stop changes, inclement weather, school closures and delayed starts, school boundary changes, important school policy changes, program changes, hiring of new staff and leaders, and cafeteria menus)? - If yes, use function 2680 Interpretation and Translation Services with object 389 Other Non-instructional Professional and Technical Services.
+Do not use an area of responsibility.